J0hn1975/MS3-LyricFinder/README.md

 ---

 ## Surface
-## Colours - Change for MS3
+## Colours
 Each page is design with very simple colours and images to showcase the island.
 The colours I have used are as follows:
-> - #FFCC51 - used as a background color for the footer and navbar
+> - Light Blue and Red for buttons
-> - #050505 - used for the site brand and nav links
+> - Black text for buttons and card contents
-> - #009688 - used to style the quiz text.
+> - Blanchedalmond for site back ground colours

 ## Typography
 For the brand logo I have used Google Font - Lobster, and for the Lyrics (flow-test) I have used Google Font - Roboto Condensed.
 Everywhere else I have used the default Materialize font.